A good administration is not in itself an object of knowledge, but a form of enquiry.

 I am not sure which is stranger.

-Hunter Sidney’s great work of anti-literature (great in the context of anti-literature is purely a recognition of magnitude, not status in the canon) is called The Love Filter.
+Hunter Sidney’s great work of anti-literature (great in the context of anti-literature is purely a recognition of magnitude, not status in the canon: by definition, there is no canon) is called The Love Filter.

 Part of his administrative work is to develop for The Love Filter a common policy or set of frameworks to which contributors are expected to conform.
 This allows him, he says, to guide the narrative, or rather to provide nodes or attractors around which the narrative may coalesce.

 We are sitting in his top front room – he lives opposite me, a few doors down, and I can see him when he is at his desk if I crane forward from mine.
-Back in the days when I had a job I knew him as Mouse Man, because my own digital mouse seemed to play up, seemed to be caught by someone else’s, whenever this shadowy figure was at his desk.
-I knew this to be impossible - surely the range of interference was too great? - but it persisted as a superstition.
+Back in the days when I had a job I knew him as Mouse Man, because my own digital mouse seemed to play up, seemed to become entangled with someone else’s, whenever this shadowy figure was at his desk.
+I knew this to be impossible – surely the range of interference was too great? – but it persisted as a superstition.

 He tells me now – this is the first time I have been in his house – that he never owned a digital mouse and yes, anyway it is impossible.
 We are drinking tea and looking at his screen in the substantial gloom of the unlit room at dusk; only the screen is illuminated, and the various LEDs associated with his computer, his small network, red and green, blinking and steady.